rust-lang/rfcs/text/3485-feature-documentation.md

 [future-possibilities]: #future-possibilities

 - Rustdoc can build on this to show feature documentation.

+  If this RFC gets stabilized before any corresponding change in rustdoc, its documentation should highlight that rustdoc may parse the description and support intra-doc links in the future, but not at the current time.
+Users need to be aware of this potential incompatibility.
 - At some point, the decision to not include `doc` in the index could be reevaluated.
 Including only the first (summary) line of `doc` could be a possibility.